shiimizu/ena/README.md

     Build artifacts can be found in `target/release/`

 ## Status
 Core functionality works.
-There are things that could be improved on:
-* Things are a bit fragile at the moment as the codebase is littered with `unwrap()` (for debugging) and can panic if any one of them sets off.
-(This will be cleaned up as things are finalized)
-* Postgres side
-  * Currently not getting the correct amount of media files.
+* `Postgres side`: Currently not getting the correct amount of media files.
+Solution found.
-        Solution found and implementation is underway.
 See [this report](error-media-log.md) for more information.

 ## Asagi drop-in status
 Stable.